-Yes, our qualifications in Vet Nursing, Horse Care and Animal Studies/Care are nationally recognised and accredited.
+Yes, our qualifications in Vet Nursing, Horse Care (previously offered) and Animal Studies/Care are nationally recognised and accredited.

 Our company, Applied Vocational Training (AVT), is fully registered by the Australian Government training registration authority ASQA (Australian Skills Quality Authority).
 Our Registered Training Organisation (RTO) Number is 5273.
 The qualifications we offer are nationally recognised Certificates.

 We are also supported and endorsed by the Australian Veterinary Association.
 Our registration authority can be viewed on the training.gov.au website, which is the Australian Government’s website for details of registered courses and training providers – View our details here.

 We strongly recommend you search the training.gov.au website for any training organisation you may be considering.

 Concession fees are available to eligible students only through our courses which have been granted government funding.
 Currently, this applies to the Certificate IV in Veterinary Nursing for students that are residing within Western Australia and our Certificate II in Animal Care Intensive (Animal Health and Welfare).
 For more information on the eligibility criteria please see the fees section of the course page.

 None of the courses currently offered by Applied Vocational Training are eligible for Government HECS-HELP or VET Student Loans (formerly VET FEE-HELP).